salxz696969/Next-Gen-Javascript/Teaching/Week3/Excercise/excercise.md

 ### 🔹 `ex1`

-Use the **spread operator** to copy an array and an object.
+Use the **spread operator** to copy an array and an object of a given array and object.
 Console log the copies.

 ### 🔹 `ex2`